rvergne/LandSeed/README.md

 ## Generate terrain

 Fulfill input file in the input folder.
-It's purpose is to compute terrain height on a specific position.
+Its purpose is to compute terrain height on a specific position.

 Use the features functions inside it.
 You can also add functions in input file.